+WICED Bluetooth designer creates a function called <appname>_server_callback to handle these events.
+This function is called by the <appname>_event_handler function for attribute request events.

 WICED Bluetooth Firmware Architecture

-At the very beginning of this chapter I told you that there are four steps to make a basic WICED BLE Peripheral.
+At the very beginning of this chapter I told you that there are four steps to make a basic WICED BLE Peripheral: